mkuzmick/watch-together/documentation/documentation/3-getting-started-slack-app.md

 ### To send a notification:
 14. Back in your internet browser, look for the heading "Send a notification".
 Under the smaller, grayed out heading `// Send the notification`, copy the code that begins with
 `(async`.
 15. Navigate back to `slack.js` in Atom.
 Hit enter a few times at the beginning of the last line of code to make space around line 18.
-Type in the code `async function sendMyMessage`
+Type in the code `async function sendMyMessage (word) { }`.
+Hit enter a few times before the last `}` to free up space and then paste the copied code inside there.
+16.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjcwNTI3NjU0LC0xMTE0NzA4MzYyLDEzMT
-Y0NjM0NTksMTA4Nzg1NTE0MSwtMTg4MDk3NDAsMTAwOTU4ODgx
-OSwxNzM4Nzk3NjEwLC0xNTU1NjQ1NTI3LDc0ODQ1NTU1MSw5OT
-A0MTE5OCwtMTYwNzkzNzk3MiwtMTM1Njg1MjA0MSwxNzYwMjM3
-MTcxXX0=
+eyJoaXN0b3J5IjpbMTU0NDgwMTgyMCwtMTExNDcwODM2MiwxMz
+E2NDYzNDU5LDEwODc4NTUxNDEsLTE4ODA5NzQwLDEwMDk1ODg4
+MTksMTczODc5NzYxMCwtMTU1NTY0NTUyNyw3NDg0NTU1NTEsOT
+kwNDExOTgsLTE2MDc5Mzc5NzIsLTEzNTY4NTIwNDEsMTc2MDIz
+NzE3MV19
 -->